 Title II is where organizations feel the impact of HIPAA on IT operations.
 It includes a section that deals with the standardization of healthcare-related information systems for electronic data interchange .
 These mandatory regulations all required extensive changes to the way that health providers conduct business.

 Compliance with HIPAA is administered by the U.S. Department of Health and Human Services (HHS), which publishes requirements and sets deadlines for organizations to comply.
 HHS provides up-to-date information about HIPAA at HHS.gov.

 Compliance with HIPAA requires organizations to implement safeguards and security standards when electronically storing and transmitting personal health information.
 HIPAA mandates standardized formats for all patient health, administrative and financial data.
 HIPAA also requires a unique identifier (essentially an ID number) for each healthcare entity, including individuals, employers, health plans and healthcare providers.

 As the legislation was drafted, two additional rules were added to protect the privacy and safety of individuals' personal health information (PHI).
 These are called the Privacy Rule and the Security Rule.
-The Privacy Rule is the first comprehensive federal protection for the privacy of PHI, according to the National Institutes of Health (NIH).
+The Privacy Rule is the comprehensive federal protection for the privacy of PHI, according to the National Institutes of Health (NIH).
 More information on the Privacy Rule can be found at PrivacyRuleandResearch.NIH.gov.
 The Centers for Disease Control and Prevention also offers guidance on the Privacy Rule and public health.